-- Data from electricity and gas bills relating to all the licensee's non-operational properties is collated by the facilities department.
-For non-half-hourly metered bills, the amount included is that billed in the quarter even if based on an estimated reading.
-A small number of buildings that are owned by a landlord are excluded.
-For gas the conversion factor for gross calorific value has been used. - The volume of energy is converted in tonnes of carbon dioxide using the "Electricity generation" (scope 2) and also "Electricity T&D" (Scope 3) factors as outlined in Defra guidance. - Own use at substations has been estimated for 2020/21.
-The figures have been built bottom up from the various components (heating, lighting, etc.), although the contribution of each component is an engineering judgement rather than a direct or sample measurement.
+- owned by a landlord are excluded.
+For gas the conversion factor for gross calorific value has been used. - The volume of energy is converted in tonnes of carbon dioxide using the "Electricity generation" (scope 2) and also "Electricity T&D" (Scope 3) factors as outlined in Defra guidance. - Own use at substations has been estimated and the figures have been built bottom up from the various components (heating, lighting, etc.), although the contribution of each component is an engineering judgement rather than a direct or sample measurement. - It should be note that the 2021/22 substation energy figures were found to be incorrect due to an administrative error and we have re-stated the reduced revised figures in this years submission.
+The variance (Northeast and Yorkshire combined) results in a reduction of our previously posted energy figures by 506,507 kWh which equates to a total reduction in emissions of 117.06 tCO2e.
+A full breakdown of the variances are presented below.